sokopa/Octweet/docs/application.md

 ## Architecture

 The application is constructed using N-Tier architecture, with the `Octweet.ConsoleApp` acting as the presentation layer and the host of the application.
-In `Octweet.Core` libary we can find all the actual Business layer related implementations, and in the `Octweet.Data` libraray we will find all the database-related code.
+In `Octweet.Core` libary we can find all the actual Business layer related implementations, and in the `Octweet.Data` library we will find all the database-related code.

 The `Octweet.ConsoleApp` acts as the dependencies registration container and loads the application configuration.